 Baden-Powell Scout Award Scheme

-The flexibility of the BPSA allows the highest possible personal standard to be set by the individual undertaking the award with the consultation of their Crew.
+The flexibility of the BPSA allows the highest possible personal standard to be set by the individual undertaking the award with the consultation of their Unit.
 This occurs through the individual consulting and discussing each phase of the award scheme with their to ensure that the target set is of a challenging personal standard and meets the requirements of the BPSA.

 BPSA Support Team

 For more information on the BPSA Support Team in your Branch, contact your Branch Rover Council.